awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 + Windows Server 2016 and 2019

 **Note**
-SSM Agent is not installed on all AMIs based on Amazon Linux or Amazon Linux 2\.
-For example, SSM Agent is not preinstalled on EKS\-Optimized AMIs based on Amazon Linux 2\.
+SSM Agent isn't installed on all AMIs based on Amazon Linux or Amazon Linux 2\.
+For example, SSM Agent isn't preinstalled on EKS\-Optimized AMIs based on Amazon Linux 2\.

 You must manually install SSM Agent on EC2 instances created from other Linux AMIs\.
-You must also manually install SSM Agent on on\-premises servers or VMs in your hybrid environment\.
+You must also manually install SSM Agent on VMs in your hybrid environment or on\-premises servers\.
 For more information, see [Setting up AWS Systems Manager for hybrid environments](systems-manager-managedinstances.md)\.

 **Note**
 SSM Agent might be pre\-installed on Community AMIs that support other operating systems\.
-AWS does not support these Community AMIs\.
+AWS doesn't support these Community AMIs\.

 ## SSM Agent on GitHub<a name="github"></a>

 The source code for SSM Agent is available on [GitHub](https://github.com/aws/amazon-ssm-agent) so that you can adapt the agent to meet your needs\.
 We encourage you to submit [pull requests](https://github.com/aws/amazon-ssm-agent/blob/mainline/CONTRIBUTING.md) for changes that you would like to have included\.
-However, Amazon Web Services does not currently provide support for running modified copies of this software\.
+However, Amazon Web Services doesn't currently provide support for running modified copies of this software\.